kleinfreund/kleinfreund.de/src/posts/2015/2015-12-25-favorite-albums-of-2015.md

 ---

 I’d like to know what you listened to thoughout the year.
-Write me [on Twitter](https://twitter.com/kleinfreund).
+Let me know!